erikthered.com logo

 A common myth about the SAT curve is that the average test taker should avoid a particular test month if a large group of strong students will be taking the SAT that month, and instead take the test when a large group of weaker students will take the test.
 The (incorrect) assumption here is that the curve will push down the average student's score in the first situation (large group of strong students) and pull it up in the second situation (large group of weak students).
 The reality is that the curve only reflects the difficulty of that particular SAT, not the quality of students taking the test.
 For example, suppose that in a particular month, a large group of strong students take the test.
 Even if they all get perfect 2400s, your score will be the same as it was had they not taken the test.
 In the same way, a large group of weaker students taking the test will not affect your score.
 For those really interested (warning: non-trivial math) in how SAT curves work, see this College Board white paper.

 The curves from previously released SAT tests (those given in January, May, and October) are available in this PDF file (6 pages).
+The math curves from previously released ACT tests (those given in April, June, and December) are available in this PDF file (2 pages).

 Can I get my test back?